makerdao/community/governance/polls/Ratification Poll for MIP Amendment Subproposal (MIP102c2-SP27) - April 8, 2024.md

 This poll implements a **Minimum Positive Participation** value.
 The Minimum Positive Participation is currently set to **10,000 MKR**.

-**If the votes for the 'Yes' option exceed the votes for the 'No' option $Minimum_Positive_Participation?
-AND the votes for the 'Yes' option exceed 10,000 MKR, then the following actions will be taken:**
+**If the votes for the 'Yes' option exceed the votes for the 'No' option AND the votes for the 'Yes' option exceed 10,000 MKR, then the following actions will be taken:**
 * The Governance Facilitators will confirm its passage by marking the proposal **Accepted** on the [MIPs portal](https://mips.makerdao.com/mips/list) and across all other relevant governance mediums.
 * Any further work required to implement the proposal will be tasked to the relevant [Ecosystem Actors](https://mips.makerdao.com/mips/details/MIP101#7-professional-actors).